toshivc/O_C-Phazerville/README.md

 Using [Benisphere](https://github.com/benirose/O_C-BenisphereSuite) as a starting point, this branch takes the Hemisphere Suite in new directions, with several new applets and enhancements to existing ones.
 I've merged bleeding-edge features from other clever developers, with the goal of cramming as much functionality and flexibility into the nifty dual-applet design as possible!

-I've also managed to squeeze in several stock O&C firmware apps: **Quantermain, Piqued, Acid Curds, Harrington 1200, Sequins** & **Quadraturia** are all here!
+I've also included all of the stock O&C firmware apps, although they don't all fit in one build.
+I provide 3 different builds with various combinations of apps, listed in the [Release Notes](https://github.com/djphazer/O_C-BenisphereSuite/releases).

 Check the [Wiki](https://github.com/djphazer/O_C-BenisphereSuite/wiki) for more info.

 ### Notable Features in this branch:

-* A new App called [**Calibr8or**](https://github.com/djphazer/O_C-BenisphereSuite/wiki/Calibr8or)
-  - quad performance quantizer + pitch CV fine-tuning tool, 4 preset banks
+* 4 Preset banks for Hemisphere (long-press DOWN button)
+* Modal-editing style navigation (push to toggle editing)
 * Expanded internal clock
   - Note: press both UP+DOWN buttons quickly to access the [**Clock Setup**](https://github.com/djphazer/O_C-BenisphereSuite/wiki/Clock-Setup) screen
   - Syncs to external clock on TR1, configurable PPQN
   - MIDI Clock out via USB
   - Independent multipliers for each internal trigger
   - Manual triggers (convenient for jogging or resetting a sequencer, testing)
-* Modal-editing style navigation (push to toggle editing)
+* A new App called [**Calibr8or**](https://github.com/djphazer/O_C-BenisphereSuite/wiki/Calibr8or)
+  - quad performance quantizer + pitch CV fine-tuning tool, 4 preset banks
-* **DualTM** - ShiftReg has been upgraded to two concurrent 32-bit registers governed by the same length/prob/scale/range settings
+* **[DualTM](https://github.com/djphazer/O_C-BenisphereSuite/wiki/DualTM)** - ShiftReg has been upgraded to two concurrent 32-bit registers governed by the same length/prob/scale/range settings
   - outputs assignable to Pitch, Mod, Trig, Gate from either register.
 Assignable CV inputs.
 Massive modulation potential!
 * **EbbAndLfo** (via [qiemem](https://github.com/qiemem/O_C-HemisphereSuite/tree/trig-and-tides))
   - mini implementation of MI Tides, with v/oct tracking